-Banerjee, Cole, Duflo, and Linden (2007) note that the generally insignificant effects of computer interventions in developed countries may not hold in developing countries where computers may replace teachers with less motivation and training.
+Banerjee et al. (2007) note that the generally insignificant effects of computer interventions in developed countries may not hold in developing countries where computers may replace teachers with less motivation and training.
 They test an intervention in India in which trained instructors guided students through two hours of computer instruction per week, one hour of which was outside of the regular school day.
 Thus the intervention was a combination of guided computer instruction by a supplemental instructor and additional class time.
 They find that the intervention has large and statistically significant effects on math scores, but also find significant fade-out in subsequent years.
-However, Linden (2008) finds very different results when attempting to separate the effects of in-class "substitution" for standard instruction from out-of-school "complements".
+However, Linden (2008) finds very different results when attempting to separate the effects of in-class "substitution" for standard instruction from out-of-school "complements."
 Using two randomized experiments, test score effects for 2nd and 3rd graders in India were large and negative for the in-school intervention and insignificant and positive for the out-of-school intervention.
-The negative in-school results could stem from the fact that the program was implemented in "well-functioning network of NGO-run schools" or that the specific software being used was ineffective.
+The negative in-school results could stem from the fact that the program was implemented in "well-functioning network of NGOrun schools" or that the specific software being used was ineffective.
 That is, both the nature of the technology and what is being substituted for are important considerations when evaluating effect sizes.

-Carrillo, Onofa and Ponce (2010) find positive effects of the Personalized Complementary and Interconnected Learning software in Ecuador.
+Carrillo et al. (2010) find positive effects of the Personalized Complementary and Interconnected Learning software in Ecuador.
 The program was randomized at the school level and provided three hours of individualized math and language instruction to treated students each week.
 The initiative produced positive gains on math scores and no effect on language scores.
 Mo et al. (2014) conduct a randomized experiment at 72 rural schools in China.
-The intervention provided 80 minutes of supplemental math instruction (math based computer games) per week during what would otherwise be a computer skills class.
+The intervention provided 80 minutes of supplemental math instruction (math-based computer games) per week during what would otherwise be a computer skills class.
 The intervention was estimated to generate an increase in math scores of 0.17 standard deviations for both 3rd and 5th grade students.
 It is important to note that the instruction was supplemental both in terms of providing additional mathematics instruction and not offsetting another academic subject.

-16 interventions in primary schools have higher average effects (0.15 standard deviations) than teacher training, smaller classes, and performance incentives.
+In an analysis of randomized interventions (both technological and nontechnological) in developing countries, Kremer et al. (2013) hypothesize that CAI tailored to each student may be the most effective.
+McEwan (2015) concludes that computer-based interventions in primary schools have higher average effects (0.15 standard deviations) than teacher training, smaller classes, and performance incentives.
 However, he makes the important point that it is "misleading" to compare effect sizes without considering cost.

-In an analysis of randomized interventions (both technological and non-technological) in developing countries, Kremer, Brannen, and Glennerster (2013) hypothesize that CAI tailored to each student may be the most effective.
-McEwan (2014) concludes that computer based

-16 The authors note that their results may differ from Linden (2008) due to the fact "that by integrating the CAL program during a relatively unproductive period of time...the substitution effect may have been minimized."
+&lt;sup>16 The authors note that their results may differ from Linden (2008) due to the fact "that by integrating the CAL program during a relatively unproductive period of time ... the substitution effect may have been minimized."